cunarist/tokio-with-wasm/README.md

 `tokio_with_wasm` is a Rust library that provides `tokio` specifically designed for web browsers.
 It aims to provide the exact same `tokio` features for web applications, leveraging JavaScript web API.

-This library assumes that you're compilng your Rust project with `wasm-pack` and `wasm-bindgen`, which currently uses `wasm32-unknown-unknown` Rust target.
-Note that this library currently only supports the `web` target of `wasm-bindgen`, not [others](https://rustwasm.github.io/wasm-bindgen/reference/deployment.html) such as `no-modules`.

-When using `spawn_blocking()`, the number of web workers are automatically adjusted adapting to the number of parallel tasks.
-Refer to the docs for additional details.

 On native platforms, `tokio_with_wasm::tokio` is the real `tokio` with the `full` feature enabled.
 On the web, `tokio_with_wasm::tokio` is made up of JavaScript glue code that mimics the behavior of real `tokio`.
 Because `tokio_with_wasm` doesn't have its own runtime and adapts to the JavaScript event loop, advanced features of `tokio` might not work.

-After building your webassembly module and preparing it for deployment, ensure that your web server is configured to include cross-origin-related HTTP headers in its responses.
-Set the [`cross-origin-opener-policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) to `same-origin` and [`cross-origin-embedder-policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) to `require-corp`.
-These headers enable clients using your website to gain access to `SharedArrayBuffer` web API, which is something similar to shared memory on the web.
-Additionally, don't forget to specify the MIME type `application/wasm` for `.wasm` files within the server configurations to ensure optimal performance.
+When using `spawn_blocking()`, the number of web workers are automatically adjusted adapting to the number of parallel tasks.
+Refer to the docs for additional details.

+This library assumes that you're compilng your Rust project with `wasm-pack` and `wasm-bindgen`, which currently uses `wasm32-unknown-unknown` Rust target.
+Note that this library currently only supports the `web` target of `wasm-bindgen`, not [others](https://rustwasm.github.io/wasm-bindgen/reference/deployment.html) such as `no-modules`.

 ## Features